islangrock/Github_Practice/practice_pull_request.md

 1. Your favorite color
 2. The last book you read or what you are currently reading
 3. A TV or Movie Recommendation
 4. Choose one: Donut or Croissant??
+Can I have both?

 Save the file with your name as the file name!